ABOUT THE BID TAX

 - Verify your address and contact information.

-- Notify your mortgage lender, payment servicer and title company of the new system.
+- Notify your mortgage lender, payment servicer, and/or title company to ensure their awareness of the system.

 - Additional questions may be routed to the OTR Customer Service Center at (202) 727-4TAX (4829).